 Retail Access.
 Con Edison will implement an energy and capacity retail access program that will permit its customers to choose alternative energy suppliers.
 The delivery of electricity to customers will continue to be through the Company's transmission and distribution systems.
-The program will begin in Fall 1997 with certain large customers and be expanded to 500 megawatts of customer load within 12 months following PSC approval of the Settlement Agreement.
-The program will be further expanded in annual increments.
-Con Edison will target the phase-in of retail access to make it available to all of its customers by the earlier of 24 months after the Independent System Operator (see "FERC ISO FILING," below) becomes fully operational or December 2002.
+The program will begin with up to 500 megawatts of customer load within 9 months following PSC approval of the Settlement Agreement.
+This schedule is contingent upon timely approval of a retail access implementation plan and retail access tariffs to be filed by Con Edison with the PSC and the Federal Energy Regulatory Commission ("FERC"), as applicable.
+The program will be expanded in increments and Con Edison will target the phase-in of retail access to make it available to all of its customers by the earlier of 18 months after an independent system operator (the "ISO"), which is to administer the wholesale electric market in New York, becomes fully operational or December 31, 2001.
 This schedule is subject to adjustment as circumstances warrant.
-In general, Con Edison's delivery rates for retail access customers during the Transition will equal the rate applicable to other comparable Con Edison customers less the market value of the energy and capacity being supplied for customers by the other sellers.
+In general, Con Edison's delivery rates for retail access customers during the Transition will equal the rate applicable to other comparable Con Edison customers less a rate representing the market value of the energy and capacity being supplied for customers by the other sellers.

 Rate Plan.
-The rate plan reduces the generation-related revenues that Con Edison would have received over the five-year Transition had current rate levels remained in effect by \$655 million.
-Base rates will be lower by 25 percent for Con Edison's largest industrial customers and, by the last year of the Transition, will be lower by 10 percent for other large industrial and commercial customers and 3.3 percent for residential and other customers.
+The rate plan reduces the generation-related revenues that Con Edison would have received over the five-year Transition had current rate levels remained in effect by approximately \$890 million, exclusive of additional revenue reductions from lower gross receipts taxes.
+The gross receipts tax reductions will result from lower customer billings and from a law enacted in July 1997 to reduce the New York State gross receipts tax.
+Rates will be further reduced for any net after-tax gains up to prescribed levels from the sale of generating capacity (see "Divestiture Commitment," below).
+If such net gains are achieved, the total revenue reductions over the Transition will be approximately \$1.4 billion, inclusive of gross receipts tax savings.
+Financing savings from securitization of strandable costs (see "Recovery of Prior Investments and Commitments," below) will be utilized for additional rate reductions.
 In general, base electric rates will not otherwise be changed during the Transition except in the event of changes in costs above anticipated annual levels resulting from legal or regulatory requirements (including a requirement or interpretation resulting in Con Edison's refunding its tax-exempt debt), inflation in excess of a 4 percent annual rate, property tax increases and environmental costs, or in the event Con Edison's rate of return becomes unreasonable for the provision of safe and adequate service.